netevert/sentinel-attack/guides/Sysmon-onboarding-quickstart.md

   You can follow microsoft's official documentation or use the included terraform [deployment script](https://github.com/BlueTeamToolkit/sentinel-attack/blob/master/lab) to quickly provision a lab.
 If you use the terraform script create a variables.tfvars file in the root directory, using the [variables.tfvars.txt](https://github.com/BlueTeamToolkit/sentinel-attack/blob/master/lab/variables.tfvars.txt) file as a template and making sure to complete all fields.

 - **Step 2: Provision a log analytics workspace**

+  **NOTE:** If during step 1 you have deployed your lab using the included terraform [deployment script](https://github.com/BlueTeamToolkit/sentinel-attack/blob/master/lab) you can skip this step.

   The second step is to provision a log analytics workspace into which an Azure Sentinel will be deployed